Robert Redford as Jay Gatsby, enigmatic millionaire and eager romantic

 What’d He Wear?

 The jacket is ventless and closes in the front with two white buttons.
-When Gatsby wears the jacket closed – very briefly – it still has generous room despite the front darts to fit.
+When Gatsby wears the jacket closed—very briefly—it still has generous room despite the front darts to fit.
 The three buttons on each cuff are white to match the others.
-Gatsby completes the look by doffing a handkerchief – in the same metallic blue as his shirt – in the jacket’s welted breast pocket.
+Gatsby completes the look by doffing a handkerchief made from the same metallic blue silk as his shirt in the jacket’s welted breast pocket.

 The vest/waistcoat is a very 1920s-looking garment and the most unique part of the suit.
 It is double-breasted with peak lapels and, despite three rows of two buttons to fasten, still has a very low neckline.
 The white buttons match those on the jacket.
 The vest is cut straight across the bottom.

-Gatsby’s trousers are wide, but not nearly as roomy as the overly-faddy “Oxford bags” popular in England at the time.
-As an Oxford man, Gatsby wisely avoided adopting this fad for his own wardrobe.
+Gatsby’s trousers are wide, but not nearly as roomy as the overly trendy “Oxford bags” popular at the time.
+As “an Oxford man”, Gatsby wisely avoided adopting this fad for his own wardrobe.
 Since he wears the vest closed the whole time, we don’t see if the pants are held up with a belt or suspenders, but if they are the same as the pink suit pants, they have belt loops whether he uses them or not.
 The bottoms are cuffed with a half break.